pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 You might also notice that we only need half of this matrix - either the half above the diagonal line of `1.00` values or the half below the diagonal line.
 The diagonal line of correlation coefficients show the one to one relationship between each metric and itself - for example, the top-left square shows the relationship between `FIELD_GOALS_MADE` and `FIELD_GOALS_MADE` (itself).
 The correlation coefficients in the bottom-left and the top-right squares are identical, since both of them show the relationship between `FIELD_GOAL_ATTEMPTS` and `FIELD_GOALS_MADE`.
 To see this point illustrated a bit more clearly, we can add two more pairings of similar metrics: two pointers made and two pointers attempted.

+### Correlation Matrix of Four Features
+Let's add the two pointers made and two pointers attempted to our previous correlation matrix.

 ```python
 plt.figure(figsize=(12, 10))